-Korkeasaari Zoo, or Korkeasaari for short, is one of the world’s oldest zoos, having opened in 1889.
+Korkeasaari Zoo is one of the world’s oldest zoos, opened in 1889.
 Korkeasaari is home to animals ranging from the tundra to tropical rainforests.
-The island is home to more than 150 different animal species, as well as nearly a thousand different plant varieties.
+The island is home to more than 150 different animal species and nearly a thousand different plant varieties.

-On the island, a decorative waiting room for ship passengers and a gardener’s apartment were completed in the years that followed.
-Additionally, a separate greenhouse and stone exhibition were built on the island for educational purposes.
+On the island, a decorative waiting room for ship passengers and a gardener’s apartment was completed in the following years.
+A separate greenhouse and stone exhibition were also built on the island for educational purposes.
 In those days, the island also had a bowling alley.

 Initially, the establishment of a zoo was considered in Alppila, Helsinki, where a park area known as the Zoo is now located.
 The Alppila zoo project, however, was rejected by the Helsinki City Council, and the zoo was built in its original location in Korkeasaari.

 The first animals to live in Korkeasaari were two bears named Misha and Masha, who were given to the zoo a year before it opened.

 Animals received as donations played an essential role in the early days of Korkeasaari, as animals were caught and sold for much more than they are now.

 Finke, a young polar bear who arrived in Korkeasaari in 1890, was one of the first significant animal inhabitants.
 A separate polar bear castle was built on Korkeasaari’s west shore the following year.
 In the years that followed, stone bear castles were also completed.

 The Korkeasaari Zoo’s mission was to focus specifically on animal species from the Northern Hemisphere, but they were also willing to accept tropical animals if space was available.
 Monkeys and parrots brought aboard ships were common donations in the zoo’s early years.